Nutrition and lifestyle for menopause symptoms

 • Very safe to use

-• Takes weeks to months to take effect
+• Effects noticeable after weeks to months

 FAQ